The Littlewood-Richardson rule for Schur multiple zeta functions: Acknowledgment

-The author would like to express her sincere gratitude to her supervisor, Professor Yasuo Ohno of Tohoku University, for introducing her to multiple zeta values, and giving her his invaluable guidance on both the subject and the attitude towards research.
-The author is also grateful to Professors Maki Nakasuji of Sophia University/Tohoku University, Wataru Takeda of Toho University, and Hideki Murahara of the University of Kitakyushu for valuable discussions on the research topic in this article, and for their generous encouragement to pursue this work.
-Especially, the author appreciates Professor Nakasuji for her numerous helpful comments from the initial stage of this work, and for suggesting the improvement of the main theorem in Section 4.
-The author would like to thank all the members of Ohno Laboratory for their helpful discussions and kind support.
+The author would like to express her sincere gratitude to her supervisor, Professor Yasuo Ohno, for introducing her to multiple zeta values, and giving her his invaluable guidance on both the subject and the attitude towards research.
+The author appreciates Professor Maki Nakasuji for her numerous helpful comments from the initial stage of this work, and for suggesting the improvement of the main theorem in Section 4.
+The author is also grateful to Professors Wataru Takeda, and Hideki Murahara for valuable discussions on the research topic in this article, and for valuable comments about this draft.
+The author also appreciates Professor Shin-ichiro Seki for reading this draft and giving her many valuable comments.
 The author was partly supported by AIE-WISE Program for AI Electronics by Tohoku University.